Lily ChanFounder, Asian Focus Corporation

 Yun-Lieh ChuuVice President

-Yun and her family settled in Cary, NC in 1995 and continued her childhood passion of helping the community.
-She was the president of Raleigh Chinese Language School PTA, president of BLIA NC, Fo Guang Shan Temple NC Youth Orchestra co-organizer and NC Taiwanese American Chamber of Commerce Board Member.
+Yun's family settled in Cary, NC in 1995.
+A passionate advocate for her community, Yun has served as Raleigh Chinese Language School PTA president, BLIA NC president, Fo Guang Shan Temple NC Youth Orchestra co-organizer and NC Taiwanese American Chamber of Commerce Board Member.
+Her philosophy of life has been servicing all mankind, regardless of race or religion.

 YuPei ChooiCo-treasurer | Director, Program & Project Management